PawelGizka/MultiChat-Android/README.md

 # GSenger-Android

 It is a multi chat application.
-This is app was created only for learning purpose.
+This app was created only for learning purpose.

 Application feauteres:
 - send message to individual person,